 - Difficulty closing the jaws.

-- Severe pain that often radiates to the ears, jaws, and temporomandibular joint.
+- Severe pain often radiates to the ears, jaws, and temporomandibular joint.

 4. TumorAlthough rare, it should not be ignored.
 It is important to have your wisdom teeth checked regularly by a dentist as early as your teenage years.

-2. InfectionA wisdom tooth that has come out is more likely to become infected than other teeth because it is the last tooth in the jaw, making it difficult to brush.
+2. InfectionA wisdom tooth that has come out is more likely to be infected because it is the last tooth in the jaw, and therefore the hardest to brush.

-The pulp is the tissue containing the blood vessels and nerves of the tooth.
-If the infection reaches it, it is called pulpitis.
+When decay reaches the pulp, which is the tissue that contains the blood vessels and nerves of the tooth, it causes a condition called pulpitis.

-It is often associated with a throbbing pain that spreads to the jaws.
+It is often associated with sensitivity to cold and heat, swelling around teeth and gums, and a throbbing pain that can spreads to the jaws.
 If left untreated, it can develop into an abscess or cellulitis.

 3. CellulitisCellulitis results from the spread of infection to the surrounding soft tissue, including the cheek, chin, and neck.
 It can be due to pulpitis, pericoronitis, or dental abscess.

-The most common symptom is the appearance of visible, diffuse and painful swelling on the face or neck, with facial asymmetry.
-You may also experience a bad taste and bad breath, with a compromised general condition (fatigue, fever, swollen lymph nodes in the neck).
+The most common symptom is the appearance of diffuse and painful swelling on the face or neck, with sometimes facial asymmetry.
+You may also experience a bad taste and breath feeling in your mouth and an overall discomfort (fatigue, weakness, fever, illness).

-The pain can be localized or radiating, depending on the type and stage of the cellulitis.
+The pain can be localized or radiating, depending on the type and stage of the condition.

 Do you have to extract your wisdom teeth?If the wisdom tooth has reached the stage of causing jaw pain, it will most likely need to be removed.